|

 A Doppler evaluation of the penile arteries is indicated if the «rectile response to the injection test is inadequate or if the patient's Rigiscan study is suggestive of arterial insufficiency.
 Pure arterial disease is relatively uncommon in the young patient unless there is congenital arterial dysplasia, premature arterial disease or trauma.

 Ultrasonographic evaluation of the cavemosal arteries can be performed with varying degrees of sophistication once cavemosal smooth muscle has been effectively relaxed by vaso-active injection.
 A simple acoustic Doppler probe, which is inexpensive and portable, emits auditory signals which can effectively eliminate gross cavernosa! arterial disease.
-Duplex Doppler and Colour Doppler studies can help visualisation of the cavemosal arteries and measurement of flow.
+Duplex Doppler and Colour Doppler studies can help visualisation of the cavemosal arteries and

 They can also hint at the presence of venous disease.
 But while these are useful for quantifying penile arterial flow and help diagnose abnormalities in the main cavernosal arteries, they cannot altogether eliminate arterial insufficiency because of their inability to image the microvasculature.
 Thus, a normal arterial study does not eliminate arterial disease.
 This is important to bear in mind.